SalilBagga/tara-front/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `Top View project on netlify`
-Open [https://determined-ride-36965e.netlify.app/](here) to view it in your browser.
+Click [here](https://determined-ride-36965e.netlify.app/) to view the project.